The Brick Testament

 - Built with LEGO

-- Calling the Old Man Out: Revelation has a man pretty much calling God an egotistical megalomaniac for bringing said revelation.
+- Calling the Old Man Out: Revelation has a man calling God an egotistical megalomaniac for bringing said revelation.

-- God Is Evil: Pretty much the take on things.
+- God Is Evil: The take on things.
 The stories tend to avoid allowing the people killed by Yahweh or the Jews to just be a passage in passing, with some verses broken up into several individual comics to emphasize the killings.

 - One comic jokes that the reason the Jews decided to start worshipping Baal is that they really liked the idea of a god who wasn't constantly killing them.